Bring out the bikes and walking/running shoes, and plan for an active stay at Wenatchee Confluence State Park.

 Footpaths and a pedestrian bridge over the Wenatchee River lead to the Horan Natural Area.
 Bicycles are permitted on footpaths but prohibited in the natural area.

-Located in Chelan County on the Columbia River, Wenatchee Confluence offers two-lane boat ramp, boarding float, and boat-trailer parking are available near the day-use area.
+Located in Chelan County on the Columbia River, Wenatchee Confluence offers two-lane watercraft launch, and boat-trailer parking is available near the day-use area.

-Purchase of a daily watercraft launching permit for $7 and a trailer dumping permit for $5 is required and available at the park.
+Daily watercraft launching permit for $7 and a trailer dumping permit for $5 are available for purchase at the park.
 Annual permits may also be purchased at State Park Headquarters in Olympia, at region offices, online, and at parks when staff is available.

-The park has eight tent spaces, 51 utility spaces, one dump station, six restrooms (all ADA), and 16 showers (eight ADA).
-Maximum site length is 65-feet (limited availability).
-Utility sites have full hookups.
+The park has eight standard campsites, 52 full-hookup sites, one dump station, six restrooms (all ADA) and 16 showers (eight ADA).
+Maximum site length is 65 feet (limited availability).
 All sites have a picnic table and campfire grill.
-Individual campsites are reservable from April 1 - September 30.
+Individual campsites are reservable from April 1 - Sept.
+30.

 The park provides a group camp that accommodates 50 to 300 people.
 Fees vary with size of the group.

 Reservations can be made online or by calling (888) CAMPOUT or (888) 226-7688.
 For fee information, check out our camping rates page.

 Services & supplies